-The Agricultural Lease Review Report formed the basis for The Agricultural Dispositions Statutes Amendment Act, 1999 (ADSAA).
-Among other things, the ADSAA amends the Public Lands Act by adding section 59.1 which provides as follows:
+The Agricultural Lease Review Report formed the basis for The Agricultural Dispositions Statutes Amendment Act, 1999 (ADSAA).188 Among other things, the ADSAA amends the Public Lands Act by adding section 59.1 which provides as follows:

-- 59.1(1) The holder of an agricultural disposition shall, in accordance with the regulations, allow reasonable access to the land that is the subject of the disposition to persons who wish to use the land for recreational purposes. - 59.1(2) The Minister may make regulations - (a) classifying agricultural dispositions for the purposes of this section and the regulations; - (b) respecting what constitutes reasonable access in respect of agricultural dispositions or classes of agricultural dispositions; - (c) defining and classifying recreational purposes and setting out the nature and extent of the right of reasonable access with respect to specified recreational purposes on specified classes of agricultural disposition lands; - (d) respecting terms and conditions applicable to the exercising of a right of reasonable access under this section; - (e) governing rules and procedures for obtaining reasonable access for the purposes of this section and rules and procedures that apply where reasonable access is denied including, without limitation, regulations authorizing the Minister to - (i) refer the matter to a dispute resolution process established pursuant to regulations under section 9(a.2), - (ii) make orders denying access or directing the agricultural disposition holder to permit reasonable access, subject to any terms and conditions the Minister considers appropriate.
+- 59.1(1) The holder of an agricultural disposition shall, in accordance with the regulations, allow reasonable access to the land that is the subject of the disposition to persons who wish to use the land for recreational purposes. - 59.1(2) The Minister may make regulations

+(a) classifying agricultural dispositions for the purposes of this section and the regulations;

+(b) respecting what constitutes reasonable access in respect of agricultural dispositions or classes of agricultural dispositions;

+(c) defining and classifying recreational purposes and setting out the nature and extent of the right of reasonable access with respect to specified recreational purposes on specified classes of agricultural disposition lands; (d) respecting terms and conditions applicable to the exercising of a right of reasonable access under this section;

+(e) governing rules and procedures for obtaining reasonable access for the purposes of this section and rules and procedures that apply where reasonable access is denied including, without limitation, regulations authorizing the Minister to

+188 Supra note 10.
+The Act comes into force on proclamation.
+At the time of writing it had not yet been proclaimed.
+Pursuant to s.
+4(2)(a), agricultural disposition means a disposition under the Public Lands Act that is made for agricultural purposes, but does not include a conveyance, assurance, sale or agreement for sale.

+(i) refer the matter to a dispute resolution process established pursuant to regulations under section 9(a.2),

+(ii) make orders denying access or directing the agricultural disposition holder to permit reasonable access, subject to any terms and conditions the Minister considers appropriate.

-In the absence of the regulations, it is not yet clear what constitutes "reasonable access" and so it is difficult to assess what rights the amendment actually gives to recreational users in relation to agricultural dispositions.
-189
+In the absence of the regulations, it is not yet clear what constitutes "reasonable access" and so it is difficult to assess what rights the amendment actually gives to recreational users in relation to agricultural dispositions.189